Andkleven/form/docs/README.md

    npm start
    ```

-3. Open a browser on a device to connect and enter the following address (make sure it's connected to the same network as the ):
+3. Open a browser on a device to connect and enter the following address (make sure it's connected to the same network as the host):

    ```console
    http://IPADDRESS:PORT/